mattvh/jekyllthemes/_posts/2016-11-04-atmos-plus.markdown

 ---
 ### Atmos Plus
 <iframe src="//ghbtns.com/github-btn.html?user=meliodus&repo=meliodus.github.io&type=watch&count=true&size=large" allowtransparency="true" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>
 This is the copycat, modified version of atmos.org and collection of my older blog posts that I had in 2013 and newly what i add.
-All of my posts on blog.ankanbiswas.in.
+All of my posts on meliodus.github.io.

 It is automatically transformed by Jekyll into a static site whenever I push this repository to GitHub.